wafrifa/alx-system_engineering-devops/0x00-shell_basics/README.md

-This displays the content of the working directory
+This shows the content of current directory